Video Recording: 6 Reasons Why You Need a Live Stream CMS

 What is a Live Streaming Solution?

 When companies or organizations first consider live streaming events, one of the first questions they ask is: “How do I start live streaming?”
-They quickly come across free streaming services like Vimeo and YouTube, but these platforms are not an ideal solution.
+They quickly come across free streaming services like Vimeo and YouTube, but these platforms are not ideal streaming solutions.

 These free, consumer-grade streaming services have limited functionality, potential privacy, and security issues and offer little control over the monetization of the video content.
-That’s why many businesses turn to business-focused live streaming solutions.
+That’s why many businesses turn to business-focused live video CMS.

 In contrast to free services, a professional video streaming platform provides everything a broadcaster needs to host video content and deliver live video themselves.
 That means organizations can reap the benefits of investing in their own video streaming solution to scale and grow their online presence.